 The authorized capital of the Corporation consists of an unlimited number of common shares ("Common Shares") and an unlimited number of preference shares issuable in series, of which are outstanding a series of convertible preference shares, Series 1 (the "Preferred Shares").
-As at November 30, 2016, the Corporation had outstanding 22,316,201 Common Shares and 1,775,000 Preferred Shares.
+As at November 30, 2017, the Corporation had outstanding 22,676,201 Common Shares and 1,775,000 Preferred Shares.
 The Preferred Shares are convertible into Common Shares on a one-for-one basis.
 Each Common Share and Preferred Share carries the right to one vote.
 Holders of Preferred Shares are entitled to a preference over holders of Common Shares in respect of any distribution of assets in connection with the liquidation, dissolution or winding up of the Corporation and shall be entitled to receive an amount equal to \$2.50 per Preferred Share before any amount is paid or any assets of the Corporation are distributed to the holders of Common Shares.

-During the year ended November 30, 2016, 268,000 (2015 - 795,000) share options were exercised and 3,450,000 common shares of the Corporation were issued per details below, which increased the outstanding Common shares to 22,316,201 as at November 30, 2016 from 18,598,201 as at November 30, 2015.
+During the year ended November 30, 2017, 160,000 (2016 - 268,000) share options were exercised.
+During the year ended November 30, 2016, 200,000 common shares were issued upon the vesting of PSUs of the Corporation.
+The outstanding common shares at the year ended November 30, 2017 were 22,676,201 (22,316,201 as at November 30, 2016).

-In connection with the acquisition of Teledyne PCT as outlined in Note 6 of the consolidated financial statements as at November 30, 2016, the Corporation had issued 3,450,000 Special Warrants by private placement at \$2.00 per Special Warrant.
+In connection with the acquisition of Teledyne PCT as outlined in Note 6 of the consolidated financial statements as at November 30, 2017, the Corporation had issued 3,450,000 Special Warrants by private placement at \$2.00 per Special Warrant.
 The private placement was completed in May 2016, resulting in gross proceeds of approximately \$6,900.
 The net proceeds were \$5,819, after transaction costs of approximately \$1,081.
 The proceeds were used to partially finance the acquisition of Teledyne PCT.